dbaykina/todo-js/README.md

 # js-todo-tamplate

- A classic to do list on JS.
+ A classic to-do list on JS.
 Allows user to add, delete, edit tasks.